vishakudupa/text-classification/README.md

 Then run the thrird cell to interpret the model.
 Without GPU this would take a lot of time.
 Probably a day or so.
 With GPU it would run in couple of hours.

+Get the code from here if required: https://github.com/vishakudupa/text-classification

 Python Version = 3.10.8
 Link to kaggle to run the notebook incase it does not run on your system. https://www.kaggle.com/code/vishakudupa/data-mining-project